lovelyoutliers/01-apero/content/publications/_index.md

 Solmi F, Dykxhoorn J, Kirkbride JB.
 Urban-rural differences in major mental health conditions.
 Mental Health and Illness in the City.
 Mental Health and Illness Worldwide 1.
 P. Munk-Jorgensen et al (eds.).
 2017.

-## Protocols and preprints
+## Protocols, preprints, and code
-Find pre-registered protocols and pre-print versions of my research on [Open Science Framework](https://osf.io/8fqv3/)
+Find pre-registered protocols and pre-print versions of my research on [Open Science Framework](https://osf.io/8fqv3/).
 Code and other resources can be found on [Github](https://github.com/lovelyoutliers)

 ## Reports, resources, & technical documents